groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/stamp/xlsx.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Add Metadata to XLSX Files in Java Applications"
+head_title: "Generate Stamps for XLSX Using Java"
-head_description: "Java metadata processing API to add metadata information to XLSX files.
-Work with metadata standards XMP, EXIF, IPTC, ID3 etc."
+head_description: "Leverage GroupDocs.Signature and Java to create custom stamps and place them on any page within XLSX documents."

 ############################# Header ############################
-title: "Adding Metadata To XLSX In Java"
+title: "Embed Custom Stamps in XLSX with Java"
-description: "Add custom metadata properties to a wide range of business documents, images, audio & video file formats using GroupDocs.Signature for Java."
+description: "Design and apply stamps to any section of your documents using GroupDocs.Signature for Java.
+Our solution offers extensive customization options to meet all your business needs."
 subtitle: "GroupDocs.Signature for Java"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download Free Trial"
+    - title: "Download for Free"
       link: "https://releases.groupdocs.com/signature/java/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Signature for Java API"
+    title: "About GroupDocs.Signature for Java"
     link: "/signature/java/"
     link_title: "Learn more"
     picture: "about_signature.svg" # 480 X 400
     content: |
-       [GroupDocs.Signature for Java](/signature/java/) is an advanced metadata fields management and manipulation solution to easily view, update, remove, find, compare, exchange and export metadata information from images and document formats without using any external software.
-Add metadata details to Word documents, Excel spreadsheets, PowerPoint presentations, Outlook emails, OneNote, Visio, Project, PDF, AutoCAD, ZIp, Audio and Video file formats along with the support for working with many other metadata processing features.
+       [GroupDocs.Signature for Java](/signature/java/) is a robust tool that allows you to add various stamp signatures to documents.
+It supports over 60 different file formats, including PDFs, Word, Excel, images, and ZIP files.
+You can apply text, image, barcode, metadata, digital certificate, and stamp signatures.
+In addition to adding signatures, you can search for, verify, modify, and remove them.

 ############################# Steps ############################
 steps: